darrenawtl/darrenawtl.github.io/_posts/2025-06-30-macroclusters.md

 **Summary**.
 This experiment relied solely on annual macroeconomic and lagged sovereign default data to determine clusters, but still managed to deliver better predictive accuracy than credit ratings when fed into a logit model.
 And while the sovereign ratings process involves "expert" judgment, clustering is data-driven and reproducible.
 A cluster-based approach can also help us to group countries that are not covered by credit-rating agencies, as the World Bank dataset has larger coverage.

-References
+<ins>References</ins>
-* *UNCTAD.
+*UNCTAD.
 (2024).
 A world of debt: A growing burden to global prosperity (UNCTAD Global Policy Report).
-United Nations Conference on Trade and Development.* *
+United Nations Conference on Trade and Development.*